ahmedkheiri/CoSPLib/README.md

 If you use any materials, data, or software from this repository in your research or conference planning, please cite the relevant publications:

-- Ahmed Kheiri, Yaroslav Pylyavskyy and Peter Jacko (2024) *CoSPLib – A Benchmark Library for Conference Scheduling Problems.*
+- Ahmed Kheiri, Yaroslav Pylyavskyy and Peter Jacko (in review) *CoSPLib – A Benchmark Library for Conference Scheduling Problems.*

-- Yaroslav Pylyavskyy, Ahmed Kheiri and Peter Jacko (2024) *A Two-phase Matheuristic Approach to Conference Scheduling Problems.*

 - Yaroslav Pylyavskyy, Peter Jacko and Ahmed Kheiri (2024) A generic approach to conference scheduling with integer programming.
 European Journal of Operational Research, 317(2):487-499. doi: [10.1016/j.ejor.2024.04.001](https://doi.org/10.1016/j.ejor.2024.04.001).